-Suffering from Cloud Strife syndrome, Kyle-the-character was unable to think of any way to revive his father with our collection of curative potions and spells.
+Suffering from Cloud Strife syndrome, Kyle-the-character was unable to think of any way to revive his father with our collection of curative potions, spells, and a MAGI literally designed to revive people from death.
 One of the party members, Liz I think, suggested we combine the 78 MAGI and hope that they could do it, so we set to work.
 In doing so, we restored the statue of Isis… and it promptly came to life.
-Isis claimed not to be a God but an Ancient, but whatever she was, she cured Dad.
+Isis claimed not to be a God but an Ancient, but whatever she was, she was able to save Dad, though he remained unconscious.
 But by this point, Apollo’s explosion had caused the entire Pillar of Sky to shake, an extension of those earthquakes from before.
 Isis explained that the world was going to come apart if she couldn’t get to the centre of the world to fix it, and asked for an escort.
 We provided.
 She then broke the fourth wall by turning from a two-tile high New God sprite to a one-tiled high NPC sprite and even talked about doing so in the script!

 Isis was a nice party member: she not only has Flare (the Mutant ability, not to be confused with Flare-the-tome.
 Liz had two one-use tomes, for reference) and a high enough Mana stat that Flare will wipe out any monster group she used it on.
 In fact, Isis’ stats were straight-up maxed!
 I guess that’s what you expect from a pseudo-goddess.
 She was otherwise armed with her own MAGI: Aegis, Heart and Masmune.
 With her assistance, we descended into the Central Shrine and down stairs after stairs, all of which worked like slides for some reason, I suppose to speed things up (this honestly went on too long, a little more variety in this segment would have been appreciated).
 The stairways were inhabited by a menagerie of top-tier Monsters that we could not run from.
 It should be noted that one of the monsters at this point of the game was the strongest version of the cells we once fought in Ki’s body.
 It was called…